Curiosity-Diffuser: Curiosity Guide Diffusion Models for Reliability: Method

 To evaluate the effect of introducing RND guidance, we also need a closed-loop test to assess the similarity between the trajectories in imitation learning tests and the imitation learning training set.
 Unlike approaches such as mAP in deep learning, the error in decision-making problems depends on the action differences in similar states, meaning the similarity of states has higher priority than the actions.
 Therefore, evaluation of decision-making problems cannot be directly performed by averaging the error across all state-action pairs \((s_k, a_k)\) in the training set, but instead needs to be evaluated in stages.
 Searching for similar states across the entire training set would result in prohibitively low computational efficiency.
 Thus, we have designed a computationally efficient similarity calculation method based on K-Means clustering, called K-Sim, denoted as $K_{sim}$.

 Specifically, we first preprocess the training set using the K-Means method based on states \( s_j \), dividing it into \( m \) K-Means clusters: $\{(s_k, a_k)\}_{1,...,j,...,m} $ where \( k \) is the index of the data pair, and \( j \) is the index of the K-Means cluster.
 Furthermore, for the \( i \)-th decision during testing \( (s_i, \pi(s_i)) \), we find the cluster \( \{(s_k, a_k)\}_j \) that is closest to \( s_i \) by searching through the center of each K-Means cluster.
 Then, we traverse this cluster and select a small set of states that are most similar to \( s_i \) (avoid greedy state selection, which may result in actions that are not close).
 From this set, we identify the action \( a_k \) that is most similar to \( \pi(s_i) \), and use the corresponding state-action pair \( (s_k, a_k) \) as the nearest pair.
 Finally, we measure the similarity between \( (s_k, a_k) \) and \( (s_i, \pi(s_i)) \) using the norm distance between them.
+Before computing K-Sim, states and actions are normalized using the statistics of the training dataset, so \(s\) and \(a\) in the following calculation denote normalized vectors.
+This preprocessing reduces the sensitivity of the metric to the high dimensions and numerical scales of robot state-action spaces.

-where \( n \) represents the number of time steps during testing, and \( (s_{ki}, a_{ki}) \) represents the nearest pair found for each \( (s_i, \pi(s_i)) \) in the training set. \( \gamma \) is the proportional coefficient of this inverse relationship, and by setting it to its minimum value of 1, K-Sim is constrained to the range \( (0, 1] \).
-Therefore, the closer the score is to 1, the more similar the behavior during inference is to the training data.
+where \( n \) represents the number of time steps during testing, $d$ represents the dimensions of state and action, and \( (s_{ki}, a_{ki}) \) represents the nearest pair found for each \( (s_i, \pi(s_i)) \) in the training set.
+The $\sqrt{d}$ is used to normalize the effect of the vector dimension on the L2 norm, and the coefficient \( \gamma \) is used to control the tolerance of the bounded similarity measurement rather than to provide a universal cross-environment scale.
+A larger \( \gamma \) makes the metric more permissive to state-action differences.
+Therefore, the closer the $K_{sim}$ is to 1, the more similar the behavior during inference is to the training data.
 A score closer to 0 indicates that the behavior during inference exceeds the coverage of the training data, making it more likely to perform poorly.

 The advantage of K-Sim lies in its balance between computational efficiency and accuracy.
 A brute-force approach would require computations proportional to the size of the training dataset multiplied by the number of test trajectory points, which is highly inefficient.
 In contrast, the computational complexity of the K-Means algorithm is proportional to the size of the training dataset, the number of clusters, and the number of iterations, making it computationally feasible and capable of handling $10^6$ data points within a minute.
 Furthermore, with the preprocessing done by the K-Means algorithm, each test trajectory point only needs to traverse a specific cluster, significantly reducing the computational load and enabling fast evaluation.